jamesp-epcc/tier2-safe-docs/safe-guide-users.rst

 you will be informed by email; this means that you can come back to SAFE and pick up your new password.

-How can I pick up my password for a Tier-2 system account?
+How can I pick up my password for a Cirrus system account?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Wait till you receive the email with your details.
 Then:

-`Login to SAFE <https://www.archer.ac.uk/tier2/>`__.
+`Login to SAFE <https://www.archer.ac.uk/cirrus/>`__.
 Then:

 #.
-Go to the Menu *Login accounts* and you will see your accounts on the
+Go to the Menu *Login accounts* and you will see your Cirrus accounts
-   Tier-2 facilities listed.
+   listed.
 Click on the appropriate account.
 #.
 This will display details of your account.
 Click *View Login Account
    Password* You will need to enter in your SAFE password and then click
    *view*, and you will see your password to the service machine